Search waterheatertimer.org / all results

 It would take more than 3051 years of world's BTU consumption, burning at 100% efficiency, to heat the ocean 1°F, except efficiency of ordinary 40 gallon water heater is 61%, with the wasted 39% going up the flue pipe into the atmosphere, releasing NO SO CO CO2 and acidic water vapor ... all of which are harmful to the world as we have known it .... thus creating a new future.
 Resource: How much does it cost to run gas water heater

-However, the temperature of the ocean is not 1°F. The average ocean temperature is 62.6°F and rising, and the sun is sustaining this temperature year round, and keeping it at that temperature despite continual heat loss into the atmosphere ... requiring amounts of energy each day that far exceed the calculations shown here and outstrip Earth's total oil and gas resources.
+Meanwhile the temperature of the ocean is not 1°F. The average ocean temperature is 62.6°F and rising, and the sun is sustaining this temperature year round, keeping it at that temperature despite continual heat loss into the atmosphere, PLUS raising the temperature ... requiring amounts of energy each day that far exceed the calculations shown here and outstrip Earth's oil and gas resources.

 The world's coral reefs are dying because of a 2°F rise in ocean temperature.